porglezomp-misc/mgattozzi.github.io/_posts/2016-10-15-rust-haskell.md

 This creates a shared library `inter.so` that we can use that's linked with `libhs.so` using Position Independent Code.
-We compile it using ghc as a C compiler so that it can locate all the haskell runtime libraries.
-Now you'll get warnings about implicit declarations.
-Don't worry about them.
-Remember in `wrapper.c` how we imported HsFFI?
-Well it's located in `libhs.so` and it contains the functions `hs_init` and `hs_exit` that we want to use! `inter.c` is just used as a wrapper to make starting and stopping the Haskell runtime in Rust easier to do.
+We compile it using ghc as a C compiler so that it can locate all the haskell runtime libraries. `inter.c` is just used as a wrapper around `hs_init` and `hs_exit` to make it easier to start and stop the Haskell runtime in Rust.
 Alright now let's write some Rust!

 ### Rust
 First up open up Cargo.toml and change it to have a build file and to